 With the new realisation in mind students want to collaborate with their peers and work on common ideas, solve problems, innovate something new, discover simpler ways to get things done and enjoy their Eureka point.
 To all of this, an internship gives a more professional touch.
 They don’t really understand the existence or importance of KRAs and KPIs as interns but they do care about the outcome of their work.
 They want to know if their inputs are productive or not.
 According to you, you are on-boarding inexperienced labour but for them, they are millennials who live with the passion to change the world.

-So if you hire interns to just pay them, you might want to reconsider.
+So if you hire a team of interns to just pay them, you might want to reconsider.
 There is so much that they can do for you with a fresh mind and the right amount of training.

 Because why not?